overhide/overhide/docs/exposed.md

 *Figure 1: Ledger-based authorization flow.*

-The library can be used in a browser without an caveats for bad actors modifying the source code--as the *login UX* exposes ledger tallies for information purposes only.
+The library can be used in a browser without any caveats for bad actors modifying the source code--as the *login UX* exposes ledger tallies for information purposes only.
 It allows signing for identity and popping-up widgets for transacting, but these are all user provided aspects.
 The bad actor--being the user here--doesn't gain anything by hacking away at the *login UX*.

 ## The Problem